pyjarrett/programming-with-ada/source/four-months-summary.rst

 Ada generics are similar to ML signatures, and may contain types, functions and even other packages as parameters.
 Generic packages or functions must be explicitly instantiated for use.
-This eliminates the debate of angled brackes (<>) versus square brackets for generics ([]), but leads to additional names being created.
+This eliminates the debate of angled brackets (<>) versus square brackets for generics ([]), but leads to additional names being created.
 This makes their usage and their cost explicit, at the expense of verboseness.

 .. code-block :: Ada